civol/HDLRuby/README.md

 end
 ```

-It is also possible to extend locally an instance using the same methods.
-For example, with the following code, only instance `dff0` will respond to method `interface_size`:
+After this extension, only `dff` responds to `interface_size`; other modules remain unchanged.

+__Local Extension of a Specific Instance__

+Similarly, you can extend a single instance of a module.
+In this example, only the instance `dff0` gains the `interface_size` method:

 ```ruby
 dff :dff0